wagov-dtt/wa.gov.au_harvest-consultations/README.md

     default            # Choose a task to run prereqs            # Install project tools
     minikube           # Setup minikube
-    mysql-svc          # Forward mysql from service defined in env dev                # SQLMesh ui for local dev test               # Build and test container (run dev first to make sure db exists) skaffold *args     # skaffold configured with env and minikube dump-consultations # Dump the sqlmesh database to logs/consultations.sql.gz mysql *args        # mysql configured with same env as SQLMesh everestctl         # Install percona everest cli
+    mysql-svc          # Forward mysql from k8s cluster dev                # SQLMesh ui for local dev test               # Build and test container
-    everest            # Percona Everest webui to manage databases
+    dump-consultations # Dump the sqlmesh database to logs/consultations.sql.gz (run test to create/populate db first) awslogin           # use aws sso login profiles setup-eks          # Create an eks cluster for testing schedule-with-eks  # Deploy scheduled task to eks with secrets
 ```

-To get started, run `just everest` and use the web ui to create a database (for simplicity called `mysql01`).
-Configure the database details in the `.env` file (refer [example.env](example.env)).
-Once configured you can run `just dev` to forward the mysql port and expose the sqlmesh ui.
+To get started, run `just dev` to create a minikube cluster, forward the mysql service and expose the sqlmesh ui.

 To dump the `sqlmesh` database for validation/testing: